-Shettima: Nigeria’s Fiscal Woes Due To Poor Resource Management, Not Federal Structure
+Shettima: Nigeria’s Fiscal Woes Due to Poor Resource Management, Not Federal Structure

 Individuals and institutions exemplifying excellence in service and leadership were also honoured at the occasion.

-On his part, the Attorney General of the Federation (AGF) and Minister of Justice, Lateef Fagbemi (SAN), emphasized the commitment of the Federal Government to press freedom in the country.
+On his part, Attorney General of the Federation and Minister of Justice, Lateef Fagbemi, emphasised the commitment of the federal government press freedom in the country.

-The AGF, who was delivering a goodwill message, noted that his presence at the event represents a clear statement from the Federal Republic of Nigeria, particularly under the leadership of President Tinubu, regarding the importance of safeguarding press freedom.
+The AGF who was delivering a goodwill message noted that his presence at the event represented a clear statement from the Federal Republic of Nigeria, particularly under the leadership of President Tinubu, regarding the importance of safeguarding press freedom.